RCN-ECS/CnGV/notebook/20191217_MA_means_test.md

 As is plainly observable, the means data are underestimating covariance and GxE magnitude, with CIs that do not overlap in many cases.
 I need to revisit this and see what is causing these discrepancies.
 Stay tuned.

+I think the differences are because the GxE and Covariances for the raw data are based on model fits... while the means/SE are taken as is.
+I try a couple different approaches to see if any of them more reliably match raw data.